adayoung/ada-bot/CONTRIBUTING.md

   * Change the origin fetch/push URL to point to YOUR repository:
      `cd $GOPATH/src/github.com/adayoung/ada-bot`
      `git remote set-url origin https://github.com/<YOUR GITHUB USERNAME>/ada-bot.git`
-  * Make your changes, commit, and push!
+  * _Draw a branch_, make your changes, commit, and push!
   * Create a pull request and we'll merge it together!
   * Oh, that's all there is to it really.
 Suggestions welcome!